nextcloud/Android-SingleSignOn/README.md

     }
     ```

-    4.1.2) Use Nextcloud network stack:
+    4.1.2) Use Nextcloud Single Sign On:

-    You can implement that interface and use the nextcloud network stack instead of the retrofit one.
+    In order to use the nextcloud network stack, you'll need to implement the interface `API` shown above and use the nextcloud network stack instead of the retrofit one.

     ```java
     public class API_SSO implements API {